Dreamz2/MasterMindGame/README.md

 - List out past user digit inputs
   - Used ArrayList to keep users input
 - Display the number of attempts left when guessing
-< currently working now
-- Print out the best and worst game played
+- Print out the best and worst game played << currently working now
 <!-- - Implement OOP to the program maybe-->